 Discretionary housing payments

-If your housing benefit doesn't cover all of your rent you may be able to get a discretionary housing payment if you're finding it difficult to pay the rest of your rent.
+If your housing benefit doesn't cover all of your rent you may be able to get a discretionary housing payment if you're finding it difficult to pay the rest of your housing costs.

 What is a discretionary housing payment?

-A discretionary housing payment can be paid to you if:
+A discretionary housing payment is an additional sum of money that can be paid to you if:

 Who can get a discretionary housing payment?

-Anyone can get a discretionary housing payment.
-It's up to your housing benefit department to decide who should be given the payments.
-They will usually take into account any special circumstances that contribute to your financial difficulties, for example, if:
+Your local housing benefit department assess and decide who will receive the payments.
+They will usually take into account any special circumstances that contribute to your financial difficulties, for example:

 - you have extra heating costs because you spend a lot of time at home because you are sick or disabled